calumyan/street-foody/README.md

 ### Running

 If running on Visual Studio Code, go to the terminal and run  <code> dotnet run </code>

-If using Visual Studio, go to the green

-### Building

-To build our app (especially if you run into issues and want to see what error occurs), Go to the terminal run <code> dotnet build </code>
+To build our app in Visual Studio (especially if you run into issues and want to see what error occurs), Go to the terminal run <code> dotnet build </code>.

+If using Visual Studio, you can press the play button to run the app, or click on run at the top of the screen and select Start without debugging from the dropdown menu.

 ## References